AndersAndreen/TwoTrack/Docs/EncloseVsSelectVsDo.md

 1. Do I want to keep all the current values and add yet another value?
 [Choose ´Enclose´](./Enclose.md)!
 2. Do I want to transform the current value(s) into new value(s) or discard of some values no longer needed?
 [Choose ´Select´](./Select.md)!
-3. Transform or combine the current values into new values or discard of some values no longer needed?
+3. Do I want to Transform or combine the current values into new values or discard of some values no longer needed?
 [Choose ´Do´](./Do.md)!